rizwan-io/SQL-Mastery/05-Summarizing-Data/README.md

 ```

 ### The ROLLUP Operator
 Only available in MySQL.
 It is not a part of Standard SQL.
-It summarized our entire group.
+ROLLUP operator calculates the summary for each group.
 It only applies to column that aggregate value.
 When you group by multiple column you see summary value of each group as well as the entire result set
 ```
 SELECT pm.name AS payment_method, SUM(amount) AS total